sukeniklab/CHE600/Class_07-Python_intro/README.md

 <img src="./images/jupyter_04.png" width=450>

-5. We can now add another block by pressing the _+ Code_ button on the left of the top toolbar, and then write more code in the next block!
+5. We can now add another cell by pressing the _+ Code_ button on the left of the top toolbar, and then write more code in the next cell!

 6. Jupyter notebooks are saved automatically, and can hold any number of cells and variables.
 Anything defined in previous cells will be carried over to the next cell within the same notebook.